 Tikanga Māori Motivational Programme

-Te Piki Oranga provides the Tikanga Māori Motivational Programme for people undertaking community sentences under the superision of Ara Poutama Aotearoa (Department of Corrections) in the following regions:
+Te Piki Oranga provides the Tikanga Māori Motivational Programme for people on community sentences with Ara Poutama Aotearoa (Department of Corrections) in the following regions:

 Te Tai Poutini (West Coast)